kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 Should such a buffering HTTP intermediary be present between the client and the server, the application in question fails to function as intended.
-Upon sending the initial message, the client awaits a response while keeping the request channel open for subsequent messages.
-Concurrently, the intermediary delays forwarding until the full request is received.
+Upon sending the HTTP header section and the initial application message, the client awaits a response while keeping the HTTP request open for subsequent application messages.
+Concurrently, the intermediary delays forwarding until the HTTP request is fully received.
 This misalignment leads to a deadlock that prevents the exchange of application-defined messages, effectively disrupting the intended bi-directional communication.

-To prevent such deadlocks, this document specifies the "Request-Streaming" HTTP request header field.

-This HTTP field instructs HTTP intermediarires to start forwarding the HTTP request downstream before receiving the complete request.
+To prevent such deadlocks, this document specifies the "Request-Streaming" HTTP request header field, that instructs HTTP intermediaries to begin forwarding the HTTP request downstream before receiving the complete request.

 # Conventions and Definitions